pkgix/pkgix.github.io/source/motivation.rst

   Linux.
 * `Gentoo Prefix <https://wiki.gentoo.org/wiki/Project:Prefix>`_: Port of
   Gentoo packages to work with arbitrary prefixes.
-* `NixOS <http://nixos.org>`_: Unfortunately requires root access once.
+* `NixOS <http://nixos.org>`_: Unfortunately requires root access to set up.

-The main issue with the above is that they pull a large number of dependencies that are usually already available on the user's system.
-One of the main goals of pkgix is to reuse as many dependencies already present on the user's system---to do this, several features were added to make this simpler (mainly metapackages which can dynamically resolve to either another package or say they are satisfied).
+The main issue with the above is that they pull a large number of dependencies that are usually already available on the user's system, yet still install them needlessly (using up unnecessary space).
+One of the main goals of pkgix is to reuse as many dependencies already present on the user's system---to do this, several features were added to make this simpler (metapackages which dynamically resolve to either another package or say they are satisfied).